75team/novaUI/src/slide/README.md

     var slide = new Slide('.my-slider');
     ```

-There are additional configuration options that are passed in as an object parameter
+There are additional options that are passed in as an object parameter

 ``` js
 var config = {